changli3/elk-prod-cluster/README.md

 * ...drink coffee and wait 30 minutes...
 * Go to the URL in the output section for the environment that you want to access

-## Resources created
-* 3 AutoScaling Group
-* 1 Elastic Load Balancer
-* 1 S3 bucket (for data backup)
-* 1 SNS topic (send monitoring alerts)
-* 1 Bastion with utilities installed
-* 1 Grafana mornitor instance

 ## Autoscaling
 The autoscaling groups uses the CpuUtilization alarm to autoscale automatically.
 Because of this, you wouldn't have to bother making sure that your hosts can sustain the load.

 ## Alarms
 In order to be sure that you have set up the proper limits for your containers, the following alerts have been but into place: